| How

 can choose the yacht by the number of cabins(add one for the

 skipper as he will need his privacy also).
+The other consideration is the number of heads(bathrooms).

 All yachts have at least 1 head, but you'll have to determine